Best Water Flosser – What Is Water Flossing Waterpik vs. Flossing

 Can a Waterpik cause infection?

 Theoretically, it is possible, if the device is not used and maintained properly.
 If the water in the flosser is not changed frequently or if the flosser’s nozzle is not cleaned regularly, bacteria and other germs can grow inside the flosser.
 If these germs are then introduced into your mouth, they can potentially cause an infection.
 To reduce the risk of infection, be sure to follow the manufacturer’s instructions for cleaning and maintaining your Waterpik, and replace the flosser’s water and nozzle as recommended.
-If you notice any signs of infection, such as redness, swelling, or pain in your mouth, be sure to contact your dentist for treatment.

 Will a Waterpik remove coffee stains?